jjinux/doc-code-verify/README.md

 source code.

 Make sure it works on simple files as well as directories.

-We need to be able to merge examples in the middle of a line with no spurious whitespace, such as:

-	Simple one-liner (MERGE(oneLiner)), and so is...

 There are some TODO's in the code.